miracle-2003/qrmakerdocs/define-basics/stripe-gateway.md

 ## Setup Stripe account information

-FoodTiger supports Stripe gateway for payments.
+QR Menu Maker supports Stripe gateway for payments.
 To setup the gateway follow these steps.

 By default this method is set to **false** and to enable you need to change it to **true**.